ladislavkrivy/capsled/README.md

 #### Execute

 This software needs to be run as root/with root privileges for reading the capslock keystrokes and controlling the power led.

+#### Install

+Running `make install` (as root) installs the software to usr/bin/ and creates and enables it's service in /etc/systemd/system/